Mushroom Life Cycle: 4 Key Stages and Their Features

 Mushrooms are neither plants nor animals; they’re part of the fungi kingdom.
 Unlike plants, they don’t photosynthesize, and unlike animals, they don’t directly ingest their food.

-Instead, mushrooms secret enzymes that digest food externally and then absorb the nutrients through their mycelium (the root-like vegetative body).
+Instead, mushrooms secrete enzymes that digest food externally and then absorb the nutrients through the mushroom mycelium (the root-like vegetative body).

 But even more unique and fascinating is the mushroom life cycle, which involves four revolutionary stages.